heritai/roomify-pricing-dashboard/README.md

 ## 💼 Business Impact

-Roomify delivers tangible business benefits:
+Roomify delivers significant and tangible business benefits:

 ### Revenue Optimization
--   **Dynamic Pricing**: Dynamically adjust prices based on real-time demand and market conditions to maximize potential.
+-   **Dynamic Pricing**: Dynamically adjust prices based on real-time demand and market conditions to maximize revenue potential.
 -   **Revenue Maximization**: Achieve the optimal balance between price and occupancy for maximum revenue.
 -   **Competitive Advantage**: Gain a competitive advantage by swiftly responding to market trends and competitor actions.